djanloo/quilt/_sources/usage.rst.txt

 with Python/Jupyter
 -------------------
 Configuration files are written in yaml.
+See also `the example notebook <https://github.com/djanloo/quilt/blob/main/example.ipynb>`_.

 Neuron catalogues
 ^^^^^^^^^^^^^^^^^